Becoming You With Julie

 Keep it in an airtight container in the fridge for up to 3–4 days.
 Reheat gently.

-Can I add vegetables to this dish?
+Can I add vegetables to mac and cheese?

 Definitely!
 Broccoli, peas, or spinach make great additions.